Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 ## Hosting your React Projects with GitHub Pages

 Hosting React projects on GitHub requires a little bit of extra work.
-React projects need to be built and bundled before they can be published to the web.
+React projects need to be built and bundled before they can be published on the web.

 ### Working with Branches

 Using the power of GitHub you can publish to a branch and continue to work and edit on your master branch.
-This workflow mirrors the work flow used by professionals.
+This workflow mirrors the workflow used by professionals.

 Think of a branch as an alternative timeline of the work in a GitHub repo.
-Yoiu might create a branch for reasons like:
+You might create a branch for reasons like:

 - Adding new features.
 Why use a branch for this?
-The new features might not be fully functional or they might be experimental and need to be tested before they made available for public use.
+The new features might not be fully functional or they might be experimental and need to be tested before they are made available for public use.
 - Creating an alternate version of your project.
 Why use a branch?
 You might not be sure these ideas will work and might want to go back to the previous version.
-- Published branch needs to functional while you work.
+- Published branch needs to be functional while you work.
 What?
-If you're working on your project you might want to keep a copy that you know is working which is published.
+If you're working on your project you might want to keep a copy that you know is working and is published.
 The working or development branch is now the place where your changes will appear.
 You can merge this with the development branch when it's ready.

 You're going to use the last idea today.
 You'll use the `gh-pages` package to create a branch of your work to GitHub Pages.

 ### Building React Projects

-The code you wrote in the `src` directory is not compatiblew with browsers.
+The code you wrote in the `src` directory is not compatible with browsers.
 It needs to be processed.
 Think back to how you *bundled* your code as the last step with your Break Game.
 The process is at play here but comes as part of the create-react-app starter code.

-Besides minifying and uglifying your code building will take the JSX code you wrote, which is *not* compatible with the browser and turn it into code that is.
+Besides minifying and uglifying your code building will take the JSX code you wrote, which is *not* compatible with the browser, and turn it into code that is.

 ```JS
 import React from 'react'